 Chatbot development for healthcare

-A quick note: embarking on this journey is safer with a team of experienced software developers.
+The process of healthcare chatbot development begins by making several strategic choices.
+A quick note: embarking on this journey is safer with a dedicated team of experienced software developers.
+Here is the order we suggest.

 Find out where your bottlenecks are and formulate what you’re planning to achieve by adding a chatbot to your system.
 Do you need to admit patients faster, automate appointment management, or provide additional services?
 The goals you set now will define the very essence of your new product, as well as the technology it will rely on.